Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

-### contract.rs
+### Exercise: validate and handle viewing key queries

-Open the src/contract.rs file.
+Next, open the src/contract.rs file.
 At the query entry point function, you will find these lines of incomplete code:

+Here, we need to first obtain the address and viewing key from the query message.
+Then, we need to check if the viewing key is valid, and handle the success and error outcomes.

 ```rust
     let q_response = match msg {